Start Your Beekeeping Journey!

 Advanced Beekeeping Techniques and Bee Behaviour

-If you are still within your first 2 years of beekeeping and starting to get a feel for thing, perhaps you are more interested in some of our advanced knowledge.
+If you are still within your first 2 years of beekeeping and starting to get a feel for things, perhaps you are more interested in some of our advanced knowledge.
 As a beginner beekeeper, the continual pursuit of knowledge is a hallmark of a good beekeeper and understanding bee behaviour certainly places you in a great position to learn more.

 As an observational beekeeper, your ability to observe, reflect and better understand why your bees are acting in a way will mean that you can accurately tend to their needs and effectively get out of their way as they produce their honey.
 Find out from our PHD researchers why bees act in the way they do coupled with some hilarious stories when the interpretation doesn’t quite go the right way.